fleanos/SirBot/README.md

 /hello - bot responds to the user with a greeting

-/mango - gives a random picture of Emily Doan's dog
+/mango - gives a random picture of mango, the only dog ill ever love

 /kanye - gives a kanye quote, uses api for kanye quotes